AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/10_Conclusion.rst

 When it comes to implementing concurrency and real time, Ada offers several options.
-Ada provides high level constructions such as tasks and protected objects to handle concurrency and synchronization, which can be used when running on top of an operating system such as Linux.
+Ada provides high level constructions such as tasks and protected objects to express concurrency and synchronization, which can be used when running on top of an operating system such as Linux.
 On more constrained systems, such as bare metal or some real-time operating systems, a subset of the Ada tasking capabilities |mdash| known as Ravenscar |mdash| is available.